-There is a growing consensus among the business community as well as key government Ministries (such as the Ministry of Environment, Lands, and Rural Development-MITADER-and the Ministry of Mineral Resources and Energy) that a national-level compliance framework is a valuable tool for mitigating adverse impacts of large-scale development projects, while mobilizing additional resources for biodiversity conservation.
-A national compliance framework could also assist project developers to fulfill their obligations to comply with IFC and Equator Principles performance standards, thus providing multiple wins for multiple stakeholders.
+There is a growing consensus in the business community as well as at the level of key government ministries, such as the Ministry of Environment, Lands, and Rural Development (MITADER) and the Ministry of Mineral Resources and Energy that a national-level compliance framework promoting biological offsets is a valuable tool for mitigating adverse impacts of large-scale development projects.
+Such a framework can also provide additional resources for biodiversity conservation.
+A national compliance framework could assist project developers to fulfill their obligations to comply with IFC and Equator Principles performance standards, thus providing benefits for multiple stakeholders.
 Indeed, MITADER is currently revising existing EIA regulations and has consulted specialists from civil society to help build a compliance biodiversity offsetting/ no net loss framework within existing EIA regulations and processes.
-The new draft regulations also propose peer review and independent specialist monitoring for the highest category projects (Category A+) in order to improve technical quality, impact, and sustainability, and Environmental and Biodiversity Offset Management Plans.
-Peer review and specialist monitoring are also seen as key moments for building the capacity of government, private sector, civil society, and community stakeholders.
+The new draft regulations also propose peer review and independent specialist monitoring for the highest category projects (Category A+) in order to improve technical quality, impact, and sustainability.
+Environmental and Biodiversity Offset Management Plans are envisaged under the regulations.
+Peer review and specialist monitoring are also seen as key opportunities for building the capacity of government, private sector, civil society, and community stakeholders.
 The regulations are intended to be compatible with the IFC 2012 Performance Standards to streamline compliance for project developers.

-The Mozambique Protected Area (PA) network includes both publicly managed areas (Parks and Reserves) and privately managed ones (such as hunting reserves and games farms) and covers 26% of the country's land area.
-The PA network does contain representative samples of most of Mozambique's biodiversity, but it is severely underfunded, received an estimated 9% of the funds it needs annually to provide a basic, "no frills" level of biodiversity maintenance.
-Additional funding from offsets into the PA network would create real biodiversity impacts and would serve to aggregate individual offsets, multiplying the benefits of each.
-There is however some unique biodiversity outside of protected areas; this biodiversity is discussed and a flexible and adaptable strategy formulated to bring these under formal protection, using an expanded list of protected area categories introduced in the recently-gazetted Conservation Law (no. 16.2014).
+The Mozambique Protected Area (PA) network includes both publicly managed areas (parks and reserves) and privately managed ones (such as hunting reserves and games farms) and covers 26% of the country's land area.
+The PA network does contain representative samples of most of Mozambique's biodiversity, but it is severely underfunded, receiving an estimated 9% of the funds it needs annually to provide a basic "no frills" level of biodiversity maintenance.
+Additional funding from offsets into the PA network would create positive biodiversity impacts and would serve to aggregate individual offsets.
+There is however some unique biodiversity outside of protected areas; we propose a flexible and adaptable strategy formulated to bring these under formal protection, using an expanded list of protected area categories introduced in the recently-gazetted Conservation Law (no. 16.2014).

-Problems in the classification of modified, natural, and critical habitat, as well as identification of "no-go" areas, are also discussed.
+Challenges in the classification of modified, natural, and critical habitat, as well as identification of "no-go" areas, are also discussed.
 An example of the problems to be overcome is that presented by miombo, a type of woodland that is based on a disturbance regime and regenerates quite vigorously after disturbance ceases.
-The distinction between a miombo that looks "natural" and a miombo that looks "modified" is thus often not a question of geography but rather timing, and depends on how recently an area was affected by the itinerant agriculture of the rural population.
+The distinction between a miombo that looks "natural" and a miombo that looks "mod-ified" is thus often not a question of geography but rather timing, and depends on how recently an area was disturbed by itinerant agriculture.
 Recommendations for national interpretations of these categories are elaborated, and some of the most important "no go" and critical habitats identified.

 Ecosystem services are also discussed.
-It is recommended that services delivered to specific populations (such as a water supply to a village) are handled through stakeholder engagement, while those delivered at regional, national, or worldwide scales (such as carbon sequestration or rainfall infiltration in a river basin) be offset where possible.
+It is recommended that changes in services delivered to specific populations (such as a water supply to a village) are handled through stakeholder engagement, while for those delivered at regional, national, or worldwide scales (such as carbon sequestration or rainfall infiltration in a river basin), they be offset where possible.